ashwin-pc/OpenSearch_Changelog_Workflow/README.md

 <!-- omit in toc -->
 ## Introduction
 <!-- prettier-ignore-end -->
 This repository contains the details and source code for the new broader **Automated Changelog and Release Notes Process** adopted by the [OpenSearch](https://opensearch.org/) Project.
-It presents detailed information on how to set up this new procedure aimed at streamlining contribution for any OpenSearch repo, including guidelines for contributing to it.
+It presents detailed information on how to set up this new procedure, aimed at streamlining contributions for any OpenSearch repo, and also guidelines for contributing to it.

-For more details about the GitHub Action, the release notes script, and the **Automated Changelog and Release Notes Process** as a whole, please consult the information below.
+For more details of the **Automated Changelog and Release Notes Process** as a whole, please consult the sections below.